vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ### Hello operator
 <br>
 <br>
 Since its a webservice, it can run in k8s.
-Moreover, it can also fetch input from k8s manifests and start installation in a hands-off mode.
+Moreover, it can also fetch input from k8s manifests and start installation in a declarative hands-off mode.
 <br>
 <br>
 <br>